saas786/osxrice/README.md

 ## Install these dotfiles and all dependencies

 This repo is managed by a makefile.
-Run `make` with no arguments to get a list of all commands that could be executed.
+Run `make` with no arguments to list all commands that could be executed.

 Use Makefile to deploy everything: